Substation Fire grows to 70,000 acres, with 15 percent containment

 Photos: Substation Fire

-More than firefighters from 73 fire agencies in Oregon are fighting the blaze.
-Personnel from outside of the state are assisting as well.
+A total of 300 firefighters from more than 70 fire agencies.
 Crews on the ground are focused on protecting structures and removing grass and shrubs ahead of the fire, while bulldozers are being used to cut fire lines.
 A wide variety of aircraft are assisting crews on the ground by identifying hotspots, and dumping retardant and water.

 RELATED: ‘It’s bone-dry’: Oregon could be in for a dangerous fire season